 Make sure you look after yourself when caring for someone with addiction.
 You should eat healthy food and sleep well, exercise, see friends and take a break.
 You also need to set boundaries for yourself and decide what you will do and what you won’t do.

-The National Drug Foundation has a factsheet that may help when a family member is using ice.
+The Alcohol and Drug Foundation has a factsheet that may help when a family member is using ice.

 If you are in danger, stay calm, get to a safe place and call the police on triple zero (000).